ModelEarth/community/members/webhook/README.md

 # Webhook

-The webhook app runs in Google App Engine and sends emails using MailTrap's free plan for up to 200 emails per day.
+[For our membership page](../) welcome letter, a webhook app runs in Google App Engine and sends emails using MailTrap's free plan for up to 200 emails per day.

 Coming soon: We securely storing the secrets to the email service and import them into our Flask application through GCP.